slauger/check_nsupdates/README.md

 # check_nsupdates

+## Build 13.0 71.40/71.44 and above

+Since 13.0 Build 71.40/71.44 it is no longer possible to obtain the installed firmware version via the `pluginlist.xml`.
+It seems that the firmware does not appear in any other public file.
+So there is no longer an option for an external update monitoring.

+If you still need an external monitoring you could switch to a responder policy with a [HTTP callout](https://docs.citrix.com/en-us/citrix-adc/current-release/appexpert/http-callout/how-http-callouts-work.html) to the [nsversion](https://developer-docs.citrix.com/projects/citrix-adc-nitro-api-reference/en/latest/configuration/ns/nsversion/) API endpoint.
+Be aware that you need to connect to a SNIP with management access.
+An internal HTTP callout to to the NSIP will be dropped.

+The plugin will support this method soon.

+## Documentation

 Nagios Plugin which checks if an update is available for a Citrix NetScaler.

 The plugin connects to citrix.com and parses the [RSS feed](https://www.citrix.com/content/citrix/en_us/downloads/netscaler-adc.rss) to get a dict of all available NetScaler relases and the latest available build per release.